FitttZee » Knowledgebase » Custard – Problems and Solutions

 Filling seeps through pie crust

 It is possible for custard to seep through the pie crust, resulting in its demise.
-To prevent this, the crust should be made moisture-proof.
-Prebaking the crust and allowing it to cool is one way to achieve this.
-For instance, brushing the bottom with melted chocolate and letting it harden can be effective.
+Prebaking the crust (that will effectively dry it out) allows it to absorb excess liquid.
+Also brushing the bottom with melted chocolate (fat) and letting it harden can be effective.
 Afterward, the pie can be filled and chilled.

 Gritty, sandy, or grainy texture